Trust Centre

 What security, privacy, and procurement teams ask us most.

-This page is the source of truth and carries a last-reviewed date.
+This page is the source of truth, as well as our Knowledge Base Subprocessors page (https://knowledge.firstsix.com.au/institutions/safety-compliance/subprocessors).
 Where a change materially affects how your data is handled, we give notice in advance through your onboarding or support contact rather than changing it silently.

 No. Your IdP is your own system.
 First Six links a sign-in to an existing person; it never receives or stores your directory.